David Griffiths (composer)

-David Griffiths (born 1950, Auckland, New Zealand) is a composer, baritone and convener of the Conservatorium of Music at the University of Waikato.
+David Griffiths (born 1950, Auckland, New Zealand) is a composer, baritone and former Senior Lecturer and Convenor of Music at the Conservatorium of Music at the University of Waikato.
 Griffiths has gained national and international recognition as a composer, opera singer and recital soloist.
-His choral compositions are particularly popular in the United States of America and have, in recent years, been recorded by several choirs while many works have been included on various record labels including Naxos Records, Kiwi Pacific and Atoll.
+His choral compositions are popular in the United States of America and have been recorded by several choirs, while many works have been included on various record labels including Naxos Records, Kiwi Pacific and Atoll.

 Griffiths has performed as a soloist with the New Zealand Symphony Orchestra, Auckland Philharmonia Orchestra, all major choral societies in New Zealand and regularly with NBR New Zealand Opera.
 He has also performed as a recital soloist, representing New Zealand in Taiwan, the US, the United Kingdom and Europe.

-Griffiths works as a freelance composer and is fully represented by SouNZ Aotearoa, the Center for New Zealand Music.
-He has held positions of lecturer and senior lecturer in voice at universities throughout New Zealand and as such has trained singers who have gone on to perform with distinguished companies such as the Cologne Opera and The Bayreuth Chorus.
+Griffiths works as a freelance composer and is represented by SouNZ Aotearoa, the Centre for New Zealand Music.
+He has held positions of Lecturer and Senior Lecturer in Voice at universities throughout New Zealand and as such has trained singers who have gone on to perform with the Cologne Opera and the Bayreuth Chorus.

 Biography

-David Griffiths was born 1950 in Auckland, and completed his schooling at Westlake Boys High School.
+David Griffiths was born 1950 in Auckland, and completed his schooling at Westlake Boys High School while studying piano with Mary Nathan.
 He graduated in 1971 from the University of Auckland with a Bachelor of Music and studied composition at the Guildhall School of Music in London in 1972.
-Griffiths was awarded a Master of Music degree (1st class honours) in composition in 1973.
+His composition Dormi Jesu was performed by the University of Auckland Festival Choir, which sang at the third International University Choral Festival in New York in May 1972.
+Griffiths later joined the choir after its return from Europe, when it was renamed 'Auckland University Singers'.
+He was awarded a Master of Music degree (1st class honours) in composition in 1973.
 Since that time he has worked as a freelance composer, operatic and recital singer and lecturer in voice, based primarily in Auckland.

+In 1974 Griffiths married Christine Sly, a student of Janetta McStay and co-alumnus of Auckland University.
+A new work Diversions for Two Pianos, a set of 5 pieces in honour of the marriage was composed by Jonathan Ladd.
-He returned to the UK and Europe, after the completion of the MMus, where he was a member of various ensembles including the BBC Singers.

-Griffiths, on his return to New Zealand, won both of New Zealand's premier operatic competitions, the NZ Herald Aria (currently the New Zealand Aria) and the 1983 Mobil Song Quest (currently the Lexus Song Quest).
-He has held appointments as Lecturer of Voice and Senior Lecturer at the University of Auckland through much of his career except from 1986 until 1992 where he held the same at the University of Otago and since his appointment at the University of Waikato.
-He is the current convener of the Conservatorium of Music at the University of Waikato, Hamilton and senior lecturer of voice.
-In 2006, Griffiths became a founding member of the New Zealand Chamber Soloists with whom he has worked in a capacity as both composer and singer.
+After the completion of his MMus, Griffiths returned to the UK and Europe, where he was a member of various ensembles including the BBC Singers.
+On his return to New Zealand, Griffiths won both of New Zealand's premier operatic competitions, the NZ Herald Aria (currently the New Zealand Aria) and the 1983 Mobil Song Quest (currently the Lexus Song Quest).
+He has held appointments as Lecturer of Voice and Senior Lecturer at the University of Auckland through much of his career except from 1986 until 1992 where he held the same at the University of Otago He was Convenor of Music at the Conservatorium of Music at the University of Waikato, Hamilton and Senior Lecturer of Voice until his retirement in 2016.